Georgia Frontiere: Los Angeles Rams

-By the mid-1980s, Frontiere had passed much of the Rams' daily financial and football management responsibilities on to key executives.
+By the mid-1980s, Frontiere had passed much of the Rams' daily financial and football management responsibilities to key executives.
 According to ESPN, "When it came to football matters, Mrs. Frontiere delegated to longtime team President John Shaw, to whom she granted considerable autonomy."
-As the decade began, the '70s Rams players gradually retired, but the team still reached the playoffs seven times between 1980 and 1989.
-In 1980, the team moved out of the Los Angeles Memorial Coliseum (a severely outdated facility that was too big to sell out for most games and resulted in frequent blackouts) and into the California Angels' Anaheim Stadium.
-In the early 1990s, the Rams franchise suffered from poor attendance.
+As the decade began, the 1970s Rams players gradually retired, but the team still reached the playoffs seven times between 1980 and 1989.
+In 1980, the team moved from the Los Angeles Memorial Coliseum (a severely outdated facility that was too large to sell to capacity for most games, resulting in frequent local television blackouts) to the California Angels' Anaheim Stadium.
+In the early 1990s, the Rams suffered from poor attendance.
 Average attendance had fallen to 45,000 fans per game, well below a peak of 62,000.
-Because of this, the Rams' finances suffered as well.
-In 1994, the Rams claimed to have lost $6 million, and made only $7.6 million during the previous four seasons.
+As a result, the Rams' finances suffered as well.
+In 1994, the Rams claimed to have lost $6 million and earned only $7.6 million during the previous four seasons.

-As well, Frontiere attracted some negative publicity.
-In 1986, Frontiere's seventh and final husband, composer Dominic Frontiere, stirred controversy after being arrested and jailed for ten months for lying to a government agent as part of a federal investigation that came from allegedly scalping 1,000 Super Bowl tickets.
-(Frontiere was not implicated and though the event brought unfavorable media attention, she stood by Dominic Frontiere during his trial and incarceration).
+In 1986, Frontiere's seventh and final husband, composer Dominic Frontiere, stirred controversy after being arrested and jailed for ten months for lying to a government agent as part of a federal investigation related to the alleged scalping of 1,000 Super Bowl tickets.
+Although Frontiere was not implicated and received unfavorable media attention, she supported her husband during his trial and incarceration.
 The pair divorced in 1987.

 As the 1990s began, the Rams' fortunes had sunk very low.
-Most home games were blacked out, and the team hardly figured into the Los Angeles sports scene at all.
-Frontiere attempted to have a new stadium built in Los Angeles to improve ticket sales but local government officials were not interested due to unfavorable economic conditions (the end of the Cold War had resulted in large-scale layoffs by defense contractors in Southern California).
-This and the extreme lack of fan support prompted her to move the team to her hometown of St. Louis.
+Most home games were subjected to local television blackouts, and the team struggled for recognition in the Los Angeles sports scene.
+Frontiere attempted to have a new stadium built in Los Angeles to improve ticket sales but faced difficulty gathering support in a period of unfavorable economic conditions.
+The failure to built support for a new stadium, combined with waning fan interest, prompted Frontiere to move the team to her hometown of St. Louis.